edissyum/opencapture/README.md

 For now (and for somes files like babel's or webApp/*.py files) it is recommended to restart Flask service in order to see the changes :

     $ systemctl restart OCForInvoices-web.service

+## Positioning mask
+It is possible to use file filled with positions and some stuff to retrieve some informations hard to find with REGEX only.
+In this file you'll find to type of metadata, the default one and the custom one.
+Normmally you don't have to touch the default one except the <code>position</code>.
+For the custom ones, you'll have some settings to fill :
+    - regex : use regex present in the JSON file (use the index name. exemple : <code>dateRegex</code>) or create a new one into this file (you need to modifiy the Locale file in order to get this working)
+    - onlyNumber : If true, it could replace some letters by number to avoid error (O will became 0 for exemple) using <code>OCR_ERRORS.xml</code> file
+    - column : Column in database, don't forget to add two column (one for name and one for position like 'example' and 'example_position')
+    - target : part of file to search into.
+It could be header, footer or full

+The positioning mask is named only with the typology number : <code>eg : 1.ini</code>.
+The typology number has to be mentionned in the default_referencial_supplier for each supplier

 ## WebServices for Maarch 19.04